GULibrarySandbox/intro-text-mining-analysis-old/index.md

 {% include card.md header="Learning outcomes" text=outcomes %}

 Download and play with software and datasets, do activities and watch videos to guide you through the lessons.

 Want to text mine via webscraping?
 Check out these [Web Scraping with Python](https://gu-eresearch.github.io/web_scraping_workshop/) lessons.

 {% include toc.html %}

-All materials in these lessons are licenced [CC BY](https://creativecommons.org/licenses/by/4.0/).

-Add other acknowledgements ... here.

-Hosted by [Griffith University Library](https://www.griffith.edu.au/library), {{ site.pub_year }}.

 ------